 A visa is like a "ticket of admission."
 You apply for it outside the U.S. and need it to enter the U.S. Those of you coming temporarily to study in the U.S. usually have a non-immigrant student or F-1 visa.
 Your visa type, expiration date, issuing office, and the number of entries permitted will be stamped in your passport.
 You may stay in the U. S. even if your visa has expired, but you may not leave and then re-enter if your visa has expired.
 (An exception occurs if you are returning from an adjacent country, e.g., Canada or Mexico, after a stay of less than 30 days, and you may then be eligible for an automatic extension at the border.)
 Note that Canadian students need an I-20 form but do not need to have an F-1 visa stamped in the passport.

 For most of you the letters "D/S" will be written on the form by the admitting immigration official.
 This stands for "Duration of Status" and indicates that you may stay in the U. S. as long as you are a regularly registered, full-time student.
 Different visas have different advantages and restrictions.
 Check with the International Student Adviser for information regarding your visa.

 If you have an F-1 visa, for reentry you will need your passport with a current visa stamp showing that multiple entries are permitted, and an I-20 form endorsed by the International Student Adviser.
-This form will have been returned to you by the U. S. Immigration Officer when you entered the U. S. Please do not misplace your I-20 forms.
+Please do not misplace your I-20 forms.

 For other kinds of visas, other documentation may be needed.
 Permanent residents, for example, need to show their "green card" in addition to the passport.